-Please note: Amendments need to be received before the 8th of the month for the amendment to take place at the end of the present month.
-For example, you will need to complete the amendment form before 8th September for the new amount to take place on 30th September.
-Any amendments received after the 8th of the month will be processed for the following month.
+Please note: Amendments need to be received 15 working days before the end of the month for a deduction to take place at the end of the present month.
+For example, you will need to make your amendment before 12th January for the change to affect your pay on 31st January.
+Any amendments received after this date will be processed for the following month.

 It is also your responsibility to notify CVS with reference to your voucher purchase of any of the circumstances below:

 What should I do if I am a member of the scheme, and am about to take maternity leave?